crazy4pi314/scipy-vscode-tutorial/_sources/1-basics.md

 ## Getting started

 A brief overview of VS Code.
-Please follow the [setup instructions](./README.md#setup-instructions) before diving in.

 - Launching VS Code
   - Local (Desktop icon / `code .`)
   - Browser: Primary option for workshop (https://vscode.dev/, `.` on any GitHub page)

+> **Prep exercise**: Follow the setup instructions in the [README](README.md#setup-instructions).
+For quick set-up we recommend using Codespaces directly from GitHub!

 ## An anatomy of the VS Code UI